guettli/frow--fragments-over-the-wire/README.md

 But for mid-sized companies this cut can introduce an additional overhead.

+I am very happy that today (autumn 2020) more developers realize that there is a way to keep things simple by sending html snippets/fragements from the server to the client.

 ```
 Server ---[HTML-Fragment]--> Client
 ```

-I am very happy that today (autumn 2020) more developers realize that there is a way to keep things simple by sending html snippets/fragements from the server to the client.

 I think html-over-the-wire has these benefits:

 * Much smaller technology stack.
 It is much easier to learn (for example onboarding new employees).
 * Input validation needs to be done on the server side anyways.
 No need to re-invent this in the frontend.
 If you use a library like the django forms library you get both in one step: A form in HTML format and a way to validate the input the server receives.
 * You can stick to one programming language.
 If I can avoid JavaScript, than I will avoid it.
 * Testing is simplified.
-You don't need to test your JS code, if there is no JS code.
+You don't need to test your JS code, since there is no JS code.
 * SEO: You can be sure that all content which is not loaded ondemand/lazy is visible and indexable by search engine bots.
 Modern search engines can execute JavaScript, but it is bit unclear how far this goes.
 If you send JSON from the server to the client, it could be the case that a search engine does not index this data properly.

 Call it SSR (Server side rendering) or not.
 If I compare modern SSR frameworks like Nextjs/Nuxtjs with a